-Candidiasis is a common problem known as thrush, yeast infection, or leaky gut syndrome and is caused by overgrowth of a naturally occurring fungus.
-The fungus, Candida Albicans, is one of the many organisms that live in the human mouth and gastrointestinal tract.
+Candidiasis is a common problem known as yeast infection, thrush, or leaky gut syndrome depending on where the yeast overgrowth is located.
+Candidiasis is caused by overgrowth of a naturally occurring fungus.
+The fungus, Candida Albicans, is one of many organisms that live in the human mouth and gastrointestinal tract.
 Under normal circumstances Candida causes no harmful effects.

 Problems occur when Candida switches from a non-invasive, sugar fermenting yeast to an invasive fungus with long, root-like structures.
-In time, these rhizoids can penetrate intestinal walls, leaving tiny holes that allow undigested food particles and bacteria to enter the bloodstream.
+In time, these rhizoids can penetrate intestinal walls, leaving microscopic holes that allow undigested food particles and bacteria to enter the body cavities and bloodstream.

 Symptoms of Candidiasis include fatigue, depression, digestive problems, abdominal pain, indigestion, heartburn, sore throat, white coating on the tongue, cough, sinus problems, bad breath, itching, headaches, skin rashes, milky discharge, and re-occurring vaginal yeast infections.

 If Candidiasis is suspected, a cleansing diet is recommended.
-Avoid all sugar, dairy products (except yogurt), vinegar, coffee, black tea, caffiene, colas, alcohol, and artificial sweeteners.
+Avoid all sugar, dairy products, vinegar, coffee, black tea, caffeine, colas, soda pop, alcohol, and artificial sweeteners.
 Avoid nuts (except almonds) and mushrooms.
-Carbohydrates, preservitives, precessed foods, smoked meats, dried fruits, pickles, cured meats, and breads should be limited to extremely small portions.
+Carbohydrates, preservatives, processed foods, smoked meats, dried fruits, pickles, cured meats, and breads should be limited to small portions.

-Oregano, thyme, peppermint, yellowroot, barberry, chamomile, or rosemary tea should be taken throughout the recovery period of four to six weeks.
+Oregano, thyme, peppermint, yellowroot, barberry, chamomile, and/or rosemary tea should be taken throughout the recovery period.
 Black walnut extract is recommended and shows excellent results.
-Evening primrose oil, licorice elixer, echinacea extract, grapefruit seed extract, bromelain (from pineapples), red marine algae, zinc, aloe vera juice, and milk thistle extract may also bring relief.
+Evening primrose oil, licorice, echinacea extract, grapefruit seed extract, bromelain (from pineapples), red marine algae, zinc, aloe vera juice, and milk thistle extract may also bring relief.
 Everyone is different so experiment to see what works best.

 Rotate herbal remedies to keep from building up resistance.
 Get lots of sleep and laugh every day to reduce stress.
 Foot massage can help.
 Concentrate on the instep area to stimulate colon, liver, and adrenal health.

-An effective vaginal treatment is a douche of diluted tea tree oil and calendula infusion in warm water.
+An effective vaginal treatment is a douche of diluted tea tree essential oil and calendula infusion in warm water.
 Wash rectal area with a solution of garlic, echinacea, and myrrh after every bowel movement.
-Make suppositories by combining 20 drops of tea tree essential oil, 10 drops of thyme essential oil, and a fouth cup of cocoa butter.
-Divide into 12 portions and keep in refrigerator until needed.
-Use one every eight to twelve hours.
+Make suppositories by combining 20 drops of tea tree essential oil, 10 drops of thyme essential oil, and a fourth cup of cocoa butter.
+Divide into 12 portions, roll into appropriate shapes, and keep in refrigerator until needed.
+Use one every eight to twelve hours or at bed time.